Not only that, it can make your life so much more rewarding.

-So what I do is listen, which makes the talky person feel good.
-I may also ask them the odd question or two which makes them feel even better, and then when they have finished I have so much information about what they do, what is and isn’t working in their business.
-I can tailor a razor sharp offering to them by coming up with a solution to their problems.
+So what I do is listen, which makes the "talky" person feel good.
+I may also ask them the odd question or two which makes them feel even better, and then when they have finished I have so much information about what they do and what is and isn't working in their business.
+I can then tailor a razor-sharp offering to them by coming up with a solution to their problems.
 My brief response to their elongated soliloquy is focused, to the point and often surprises them as they have no idea why I know so much about their difficulties!

-“It’s ok ‘suppose Britney, but the snake skin leotard really chaffs. ” Charley replied, scratching his bum.
+"It's OK, I suppose Britney, but the snake-skin leotard really chaffs. " Charlie replied, scratching his bum.